-While the estimates made are based on professional judgements, subsequent events may mean that estimates calculated prove to be inaccurate, with a consequent effect on the reported result.
+While those estimates made are based on professional judgements, subsequent events may mean that calculations based on these estimates prove to be inaccurate, with a consequent effect on the reported result.

 Projects may contain contingencies in their accounting estimates.
 These contingencies are for potential additional costs that may be required to complete the project.
 Such costs are only included when they are deemed more likely than not.
 Management have reviewed ongoing projects as at 31 March 2023 and are satisfied that it is reasonable to include these contingencies.
+There is a specific combination of contracts that require significant accounting estimates for which, as at 31 March 2023, contingencies totalling £19,939k have been forecast.
+These contingencies reflect management's best estimate of outflows or the net cost of remediation of work carried out up to 31 March 2023.
+However, there is uncertainty in respect of the extent and magnitude of the associated costs included in the contingencies, most notably whether the amounts recognised will be fully utilised.
+Management has estimated a range of outcomes from £14,384k up to a maximum of £25,650k relating to the recorded position at the balance sheet date.
 Based on the information available as at 31 March 2023, management does not consider there to be any significant risks of material change to the estimates that feed into contract accounting within the next financial year.